 There are lots of easy ways to make your own DIY bird feeders.
 Here are a couple of eco-friendly options to get you started.

-This is a great way to use up citrus fruit rinds – it also works well with a hollowed-out pumpkin (pictured above).
+This is a great way to use up citrus fruit rinds – it also works well with a hollowed-out pumpkin (like the pumpkin bird feeder pictured above).
 To make one, you will need an empty fruit rind (halves work well), some thick string or wire, a needle, and some bird seed.

 - Use a needle to poke holes through either side of the rind, about 2cm from the top of the fruit.
 The holes need to be large enough to fit your wire or string through.
 Repeat this step so you have four holes around the edge of the rind at even intervals.